Reimbursement Policy Amazon Uses in 2025: The Definitive Guide for FBA Sellers

 Amazon’s New FBA Reimbursement Policy Explained

-What Counts as Manufacturing Cost?
+What Counts as Manufacturing Cost Under the Reimbursement Policy Amazon Uses?

 Amazon defines manufacturing cost as the amount spent to produce or source the item.
 It does not include: